 That beautiful moon has more going on than meets the eye...Explore some hidden mysteries that you may be privy to - but don't realize!

-Nicolaus Copernicus was a Polish priest and astronomer in the sixteenth century who took the bold step of placing the sun at the center of the solar system instead of the earth, going against a belief that had been held since ancient times.
+Nicolaus Copernicus was a Polish priest and astronomer in the 16th century who took the bold step of placing the sun at the center of the solar system instead of the earth.
+His most famous work is "On the Revolutions of Celestial Spheres" published in 1532.

 Few human achievements are on par with the moon landing.
 2019 marked the 50th anniversary of the first manned moon landing by Apollo 11 on 20 July 1969.
 A time to be inspired by the feats of the past and reflect on the future of space exploration.